nycmeshnet/nycmesh.net/content/faq/index.md

 ## <a name="definternet"></a>What exactly is the Internet anyway?

 The Internet is a decentralized, global network of networks.
 No-one owns it and it is governed by voluntary agreements between network owners.
-For an easy-to-read introduction to how the Internet works, check out [this article](https://web.archive.org/web/20180720113259/https://www.vox.com/cards/the-internet/what-is-the-internet).
+For an easy-to-read introduction to how the Internet works, check out [this article](https://www.vox.com/cards/the-internet/what-is-the-internet).

-## <a name="phones"></a>Why don’t we mesh mobile phones instead of routers?
+## <a name="phones"></a>Why don't we mesh mobile phones instead of routers?

 Our focus at the moment is to connect buildings and expand an open, neutral, resilient, and affordable broadband network that connects to the wider Internet.
 Mobile “mesh” networks are very low bandwidth, not real-time, and require phones to connect in close range.
 They are great for events or some emergency situations, and we’re happy to see them developed alongside our project, but consider them out of our scope for now.